The Squeeze Course Registration Is Open!

 Better Insight, Better Decisions

-When those distinctions are clear, people can participate deliberately instead of reacting by default.
+When these distinctions are visible, people can participate more deliberately rather than reacting by default.

 Absurd Conditions Have Consequences

-When unresolved conditions persist, people don’t stop working.
+When unresolved conditions persist, people do not stop working.
 They adapt.
-We call these conditions squeeze conditions.
-They arise when decisions stall, priorities conflict, and authority is unclear.
+These conditions arise when decisions stall, priorities conflict, and authority is unclear.
 The contradictions do not resolve.
-They get carried forward.
+Ambiguity arises and people carry the work forward.

-Inside squeeze conditions, people create workarounds, smooth over gaps, and perform competence to keep things functional.
-We call these responses squeeze plays.
-They are intelligible, predictable adaptations to conditions that refuse to settle.
+Inside these conditions, people create workarounds, smooth over gaps, and perform competence to keep things functional.
+These responses are intelligible and predictable adaptations to conditions that refuse to settle.

 This is what we mean by behaving badly.
 Not misconduct or incompetence.
-It happens when humans adapt inside systems with unresolved decisions, unclear accountability, that get shifted downward.
+It occurs when people adapt inside systems where unresolved decisions and unclear accountability are pushed downward and absorbed.

-Over time, when squeeze plays become the default way work gets done, adaptation turns into a trap.
+Over time, when these adaptations become the default way work gets done, adaptation turns into a trap.
 The same responses that stabilize the system also limit its ability to move.
 Capacity does not disappear.
 It freezes.

 At the individual level, effort shifts from meaningful work to containment.